 3. Plenty of clothing layers!
 You want to make sure to have clothing for any situation.
 Always bring a rain coat and multiple layers for warmth.

 4. A sturdy tent!
-Make sure you bring the right tent for the conditions.
+Make sure you buy wall tents for sale or bring the right tent for the conditions.
 Having a sturdy tent can make all the difference!

 5. The right sleeping bag!
 Sleeping bags are made for a variety of temperatures.
 Try to bring the right bag for the job.
 If it’s summertime, maybe ditch that subzero bag!